yonmu/TrumpTweet/README.md

 Using: Java.

-Notes: Donald Trump's twitter account was removed from Twitter.
+Notes: Donald Trump's twitter account was blocked on Twitter (January 2021).